What is APA?

 Browse this website for examples of how to format your paper, record in-text citations, and create a reference list.
 Follow the links where available, or make an appointment with our Writing Support Specialist for more detailed instruction.

 Note: It is important to give credit to the authors and sources from where you get your ideas.
 To not give credit is considered plagiarism.
-Check out NWP's Student Misconduct Policy for more information on what plagiarism is and how to avoid it.
-Talk to your instructor if you are still unsure.
+Please check out NWP's Student Rights and Responsibilities below for more information on what plagiarism is and how to avoid it, and talk to your instructor if you are still unsure.

 Important terms to remember